 Although if you think that these

-- Open Run command box by pressing Windows key + R and type in following path:
+- Open Run command box by pressing Windows key + R and type in the following path:

 hostsby doing right click > Open With > Notepad